-The Royal Greenwich Curry Club started as a group of friends who met once a month at a different venue to eat curry, drink beer and talk nonsense.
+The Royal Greenwich Curry Club was born in 2009 when a group of friends started meeting once a month at a different venue to eat curry, drink beer and talk nonsense.
 It has grown, and now reviews curry houses all over the UK and internationally, as well as offering news, recipes and all things curry related.
+We organise curry supper clubs, special events for restaurants, curry-drink pairing dinners and run the annual Greenwich Curry Club Awards..

 Naturally, when Greenwich was declared a Royal Borough in 2012 to mark the Diamond Jubilee, we added Royal to our name and were delighted when Prince William joined us for a curry to celebrate.
 Sort of.